FraMog/MiningProbabilityMultiStageProof-of-Work/README.md

 1. Download  "MiningProbabilityMultiStageProofOfWork.wl".
 2. Put the file in one of the directory listed by the $Path variable in Mathematica.
 3. Import the package.

+# Other
+The package has been implemented in Wolfram Mathematica 11.3.